Minimuino/thumbstick-deadzones/README.md

 TODO
 ----
-- Test more with PS3 controller
+- More testing with PS3, PS4, Xbox ONE controllers
 - Explore non-linear mappings
 - Finish this document